If you have very sensitive skin like me, then you may want to read this blog post which features my Holy Grail Skincare Products for Sensitive Skin.

 I once decided to spray some lovely Lavender Pillow Spray on my pillow and woke up with a rash so fierce I needed urgent medical attention.

-Skincare for Sensitive Skin
+My Holy Grail Skincare Products for Sensitive Skin

 It’s taking me YEARS to figure out what works and what causes harm and I thought I would share some of these products with you in the hopes that I may be able to help you if your skin is super sensitive too!